-VAT Service Orchestrator contains several subcomponents responsible for scheduling and orchestration of scans, as well as communication with other components.
-Internal communication between components is realized through the AMQP protocol by a RabbitMQ [16] server (not shown in the figure for clarity).
+VAT Service Orchestrator

+This component contains several subcomponents responsible for scheduling and orchestration of scans, as well as communication with other components.
+Internal communication between components is realized through the AMQP protocol by a RabbitMQ [17] server (not shown in Figure 8 for clarity).
 The Scan Configurator server communicates with the core components through the API, which also provides authentication and authorization capabilities.
-The API component is also accessed by the Wazuh & VAT Evidence Collector component (see Figure 7), which generates evidence objects according to the configuration and results of VAT and forwards them to the Security Assessment component (part of Clouditor) to be in turn processed by other MEDINA components.
+The API component is also accessed by the Wazuh and VAT Evidence Collector component (see Figure 7), which generates evidence objects according to the configuration and results of VAT and forwards them to the Security Assessment component (part of Clouditor) to be in turn processed by other MEDINA components.

+Scheduler

-Scheduler is the component responsible for triggering scanning tasks according to their configured schedules.
-Task Storage database is used to store the schedules and configurations.
+A component responsible for triggering scanning tasks according to their configured schedules.
+A Task Storage database is used to store the schedules and configurations.
 When a specific task is triggered, it communicates its configuration to the Docker Interface component that prepares the required files and parameters and executes the container spawned with the respective Docker image from the Registry in the Docker Engine.
 The Docker Interface also retrieves results of the finished scanning tasks and stores their output files in the Object Storage database, from where it can be retrieved by users.

 The various subcomponents of VAT use different programming languages, frameworks, and libraries.
 The backend components are mostly written in Node.js, except Scheduler which is written in Go.
-MongoDB [17] is used for the Task Storage, and OpenStack Swift [18] for the Object Storage and storage of custom scanning scripts.
-Scan Configurator frontend is built with the Angular [19] web framework.
+MongoDB [18] is used for the Task Storage, and OpenStack Swift [19] for the Object Storage and storage of custom scanning scripts.
+Scan Configurator frontend is built with the Angular [20] web framework.

-The Generic Scanning Suite is built as a single Docker image with Ubuntu as base image with required scanning modules installed (OWASP ZAP [12], w3af [11], Nmap [13]).
-Cscan package (part of the open-source Faraday vulnerability scanning platform [20]) along with several additional Python and Bash scripts are included for triggering the scanning modules according to configuration parameters.
+The Generic Scanning Suite is built as a single Docker image with Ubuntu as base image with required scanning modules installed (OWASP ZAP [13], w3af [12], Nmap [14]).
 The Result Aggregator is written in Python and outputs a JSON file containing outputs of all the scanning modules used.